Liverpool F.C. 9–0 AFC Bournemouth: Aftermath

 After the match, Bournemouth manager Scott Parker said he was "not surprised" by the result, stating the team was "ill-equipped".
 He was subsequently sacked by the club on 30 August, with owner Maxim Demin citing the need for "unconditional... [alignment] in our strategy to run the club sustainably", which was interpreted as a reaction to Parker's comments.
 Parker was replaced as manager by Gary O'Neil on the same day; first on an interim basis, then permanently on 27 November.

-The two teams played again in the reverse fixture on 11 March 2023 at the Vitality Stadium, as Bournemouth defeated Liverpool 1–0 after a sole first-half goal by Philip Billing and a missed second-half penalty from Liverpool's Mohamed Salah.
-The score was seen as a shock, given the earlier result and the teams' respective forms — Liverpool were unbeaten in five after a historic 7–0 thrashing of in-form rivals Manchester United, while Bournemouth began the day at the bottom of the Premier League table.
+The two teams played again in the reverse fixture on 11 March 2023 at the Vitality Stadium.
+Bournemouth defeated Liverpool 1–0 through a first-half goal by Philip Billing and a missed second-half penalty from Liverpool's Mohamed Salah.
+The score was seen as a shock, given the earlier result and the teams' respective forms – Liverpool were unbeaten in five after a historic 7–0 win over in-form rivals Manchester United, while Bournemouth began the day at the bottom of the Premier League table.